aliciatay-zls/banking/README.md

 # Banking Web App

+Visit the site here: https://banking-app-pi.vercel.app 🏦

 A simplified online banking app built using Go, React, MUI and Next.js.

-Visit the site here: https://banking-app-pi.vercel.app 🏦

-Once you have registered, 2 bank accounts will be opened for you automatically.
-This is for demonstration purposes.

 If you would like to skip the registration process and try out the app immediately, log in to any of these dummy accounts: